OSURoboticsClub/Rover_2016_2017/common/SPECIFICATION.md

 # Radio Communication Specification
 ## Packet Structure
-The Xtend radios provide a bidirectional pipe between the rover and the computer (similar to a serial cable).
+The data radios provide a bidirectional pipe between the rover and the computer (similar to a serial cable).
 Data is sent LSB first, just as in RS-232.
 This byte stream is divided into commands by special bytes.
 Each command has the following format:

 > \<start byte (0x01)\>, \<length byte\>, \<2 byte CRC (little-endian)\>, \<command byte\>, [0 or more data bytes]